aws-actions/cloudformation-aws-iam-policy-validator/README.md

 - Setting up the role: Role used in the GitHub workflow should have necessary permissions required
   - to be called from the GitHub workflows - setup OpenID Connect(OIDC) provider and IAM role & Trust policy as described in step 1 & 2 in [this](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) blog
-  - to call the AWS APIs for the policy checks - ValidatePolicy, CheckNoNewAccess, CheckAccessNotGranted.
+  - to call the AWS APIs for the policy checks - ValidatePolicy, CheckNoNewAccess, CheckAccessNotGranted, CheckNoPublicAccess.
 Refer [this](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-checks-validating-policies.html) page for more details

 ```
     - name: Checkout Repo